Low back pain is one of the most frequent complaints in the adult population, affecting millions of people worldwide.

 It is very important that exercise is appropriate and adapted to each person's condition and supervised by a health professional.

-In conclusion, movement is an essential ally in the prevention and treatment of low back pain.
-Keeping active, respecting the body's limits, is one of the best ways to reduce pain, regain functionality and improve quality of life.
+Movement is an essential ally in the prevention and treatment of lower back pain.
+Staying active, while respecting your body's limits, is one of the best ways to reduce pain, regain functionality, and improve your quality of life.

 If you suffer from lower back pain, don't expect it to limit your routine.